Tag: reflection

 Matthew 12:46–50; John 14:18–26

 The was first in the culture.
 A good way to think of it is how a person is called in many Asian countries.
-The family name comes before the personal/individual name.
+The family comes before the personal/individual name.
 One only calls another by their individual name by permission (accepted into a close relational circle) or by blood.

 Americans and other Western cultures might tend to equate this with Mr., Mrs., and Ms. However, that is not the same, nor are they intended to be.
 Modern Western cultures (except for the remaining nobility, perhaps) do not hold the family in the same way.
 That is not a knock against Western Culture, just merely a of differences.